jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

 NOTES:
 ======
 If you want to check these installers out then I would advise backing up your Code::Blocks install and user data directories before running the installer so you can go back to your current configuration.
-You can also rename Code::Blocks install and user data directories instead of backing them up if you want to be
+You can also rename Code::Blocks install and user data directories instead of backing them up if you want.